 Recreational privileges and activities are permitted on Fort Indiantown Gap unless suspended by the Garrison Commander.
 As a result of limited staff resources, FTIG may suspend all recreational activities during holiday weekends when training is not scheduled.

-NOTE: Anyone wishing to utilize Fort Indiantown Gap for hunting, trapping, fishing (in Training Areas closed to the general public), or wood gathering must attend an Outdoor Recreation Orientation and Safety Brief once.
-Anyone older than 16 years old must pay a $30 access fee (both registration and fee are good until Spring Turkey Season 2013).
+NOTE: Anyone wishing to utilize Fort Indiantown Gap for hunting, trapping, fishing (in Training Areas closed to the general public) must attend an Outdoor Recreation Orientation and Safety Brief once.
+Anyone older than 16 years old must pay a $30 access fee (both registration and fee are good until Spring Turkey Season 2015).